JohnLamontagne/Lunar-Engine/README.md

 License
 -------

 Licensed under the Apache License, Version 2.0 (the "License").
-Included multimedia content is licensed under CC-BY-SA 3.0.
-See the LICENSE file for details.